William-Olson/log-scraper/README.md

 ## Config Details

----

 **LOG_DIRECTORY** (`service.logDirectory`)

 The location of where logs are stored on the system.
+Note this defaults to a volume path when deploying with Helm (mounted at `/usr/src/app/logs`).

 **LOG_FILE_PREFIX** (`service.logPrefix`)